valbuild/val/packages/next/README.md

 s.boolean(); // <- Schema<boolean>
 ```

-## Nullable (Optional)
+## Nullable

-All schema types can be optional.
-An optional schema creates a union of the type and `null`.
+All schema types can be nullable (optional).
+A nullable schema creates a union of the type and `null`.

 ```ts
 import { s } from "./val.config";